Configure Single Sign-On using PingID with SAML

 Go to the Mappings tab and in the Authentication ID Mask field, click Add and enter the email address of the PingID user you want to validate, then press OK.
 When finished, go to the Associated Permissions field, click Add and search for the user in Active Directory.
 When finished, click OK and Apply the changes.

-IV.
 Testing the SSO Integration

 • Finally, attempt to log in to Thinfinity Workspace and try the option Sign in with SAML.